wikimedia/mediawiki-extensions-WikiLambda/README.md

 If you would instead like to develop changes to the function orchestrator or evaluators, you will need to use a locally-built version of the services.
 To do this for the orchestrator:

-* [Get Blubber](https://wikitech.wikimedia.org/wiki/Blubber/Download#Blubber_as_a_(micro)Service) so you can build the service images
 * In a directory outside of your MediaWiki checkout, clone the services via `git clone --recurse-submodules --remote-submodules https://gitlab.wikimedia.org/repos/abstract-wiki/wikifunctions/function-orchestrator`.
 * From the root of your function-orchestrator installation, run `docker build -f .pipeline/blubber.yaml --target development -t local-orchestrator .`
-* Alter `mediawiki/docker-compose.override.yaml` to comment out `image: docker-registry...` in the `function-orchestrator` service stanza and uncomment the  `image: local-orchestrator:latest` line instead.
+* Alter `mediawiki/docker-compose.override.yml` to comment out `image: docker-registry...` in the `function-orchestrator` service stanza and uncomment the `image: local-orchestrator:latest` line instead.

 If changing one or more of the evaluators, follow the same steps but for the evaluator's images and directory.